Matak, Iran

-Matak (ماتك) (Note: Also romanized as Mātak and Matek) is a village in, and the former capital of, Tulem Rural District of Tulem District, Sowme'eh Sara County, Gilan province, Iran.
+Matak (ماتك) (Note: Also romanized as Mātak and Matek) is a village in, and the former capital of, Tulem Rural District in Tulem District of Sowme'eh Sara County, Gilan province, Iran.
 The capital of the rural district has been transferred to the village of Lifshagerd.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 888 in 242 households.
 The following census in 2011 counted 770 people in 243 households.
 The 2016 census measured the population of the village as 662 people in 226 households.